OpenAstronomy/openastronomy.github.io/gsoc/student_guidelines.md

 4. **Start to be a developer.**
 Checkout the issue lists of the projects to see if there is something that you could do.
-**You will be expected to submit a PR to one of the OpenAstronomy projects before you submit your application (it does not have to be accepted).**
+**You will be expected to submit a PR to one of the OpenAstronomy projects before you submit your application (it does not have to be accepted, but it has to be something that shows your code abilities!).**

 5. **Plan your application.**
-Think which is your favourite project from the [ideas page](/gsoc/gsoc2016/ideas.html) or think of a new one that will help out one of the OpenAstronomy members.
+Think which is your favourite project from the [ideas page](/gsoc/) or think of a new one that will help out one of the OpenAstronomy members.
 Prepare a plan on how you will tackle that project and the time it will take you to solve it.
 Do not worry much in providing exact dates, but plan it as best as you can